 Specifically, Williams and Thicke take issue with the implication that copyrights would preclude artists like them from being inspired by someone else's work.
-"A 'groove' or 'feeling' cannot be copyrighted, and inspiration is not copying," she writes.
+"A 'groove' or 'feeling' cannot be copyrighted, and inspiration is not copying," their brief asserts.

 One of the central issues in the appeal is whether U.S. District Judge John Kronstadt erred in his decision that the jury couldn't hear the original sound recording of Gaye's song, but that it was appropriate for it to hear a version that was stripped of anything not expressed in the sheet music.
 At the time the work was created, the U.S. Copyright Office only accepted written notation as a deposit copy when a registration was filed.

 The Gayes argue that the decision to ban the original sound recording favored Thicke and Williams - who argue that Kronstadt was correct to bar the recording but erred in allowing the music experts to testify about it.